gunkl/ESP8266-Datalogger/README.md

 # TODO
 **piplot.py** - Some code cleanup
  * Make it easier to add new data, ie, cleanup how dataframes are generated.
- * Instead of using Timezone corrected data, use UTC, and fix the timezones in the graph rendering.

 **esp8266_datalogger.ino** - Some code cleanup :-)
- * Instead of using Timezone corrected data, use UTC, and fix the timezones in the graph rendering.
- * There's some leftover code from when I was just displaying the data on the display, including creating a line graph, which required an array of data.
-This can be updated and removed for the current usage.
- * If WiFiUDP gets fixed, or figure out how to fix it, so that I can read the wakeup/reset reason (rst_reason).
- * As soon as I added WiFiUDP, this code stopped compiling.
  * NTP might not actually be required at all - the AWS library gets the time and date (see x-amz-date in serial output) - if I bothered to figure out how to use it.